Sex Offenders Register in South Australia

 - as soon as practicable for any change of travel plans while out of South Australia.

-The penalty for breaching reporting obligations is generally a $10,000 fine or imprisonment for 2 years.
+The penalty for breaching reporting obligations is generally a $10,000 fine or imprisonment for two years.